Wednesday, September 30, 2015

 Why?

 Because even at its most frank, Cat on a Hot Tin Roof is a seriously closeted play.
-Nearly 2½ hours are devoted to a man turning himself inside out over the shameful prospect that he might be gay.
+Nearly 2½ hours are devoted to a man turning himself inside out over the "shameful" prospect that he might be gay.
 Another man kills himself over the fact.
-I recognize that as the work of a repressed playwright in a repressed era, Cat on a Hot Tin Roof is daring and groundbreaking as hell; but contemporary actors tackling this material today always seem forced and false.
-They over-emote and practically burst blood vessels portraying characters who are motivated by pretense and a need to play things close to their vest.
+I recognize that as the work of a repressed playwright in a repressed era, Cat on a Hot Tin Roof is daring and groundbreaking as hell, but contemporary actors tackling this material today always come across as rather forced and false.
+They tend to over-emote and practically burst blood vessels portraying characters who are motivated by pretense and a need to play things close to their vest.

 My feeling is that if I’m going to enjoy a work of closeted art, there’s something to be said for seeing it with all its repression intact.

 The movie version of Cat on a Hot Tin Roof feels every inch a product of the 1950s.
 It’s an uptight, skirting-the-issue kind of movie that was made and takes place within the very era that created the closet-case Bricks and Skippers of our society.
 In some odd, meta kind of way, there is something perfect about Paul Newman starring in a movie dealing with latent homosexuality, which, in its telling, leaps through hoops and fire in an effort to avoid even mentioning the word.
-The drastic alterations Cat on a Hot Tin Roof underwent to make it to the screen communicate not only Williams' themes, but the whispered-about side of Hollywood and those impossibly long marriages of gossiped about stars like Newman and Woodward.
+The drastic alterations Cat on a Hot Tin Roof underwent to make it to the screen still communicate Williams' themes pretty accurately, while subtextually giving the nod to the real-life Bricks and Maggies of Hollywood and those marriages of convenience rumors that follow the uncommonly long show-biz marriages of gossiped-about stars like Newman and Woodward.

 Madeleine Sherwood (who I only knew as Reverend Mother on The Flying Nun) and Burl Ives